aneilbaboo/deepdialog-node-client/docs/flowscript.md

-# Flow Language
+# FlowScript

-## Overview

-DeepDialog flows enable developers to script interactions using an intuitive hierarchical data format.
-Flows make it easier to use the primitives of the DeepDialog backend.
-Starting dialogs, capturing results, programming action buttons, and using branching logic and iterating a sequence of commands can be done with a fraction of the effort, and in a compact readable style.
+DeepDialog flows enable developers to script interactions using JSON or YAML data format.
+Code-as-data makes it easy to generate bot interactions dynamically.
+FlowScript wraps service objects that interact with the DeepDialog API, and provides a high level interface that makes it easy to start dialogs, capture results, program action buttons, and use branching logic and iteration.
+The core service objects that interact with the DeepDialog API are covered [here](docs/index.md).

 ## FlowDialog

-To get started, you need to create an instance of FlowDialog, and pass an object containing the dialog name and a flows parameter.
+To get started, you create an instance of FlowDialog, and pass an object containing the dialog name and a flows parameter.
 The `onStart` flow commences when the dialog starts.

 ```javascript
 import {FlowDialog} from 'deepdialog';